-One at a time, pour the fudge and butterscotch toppings and condensed milk over the top of the cake, letting each flavor soak in before adding the next.
+One at a time, pour the fudge and caramel or butterscotch toppings and condensed milk over the top of the cake, letting each flavor soak in before adding the next.

 Crush three of the toffee candy bars and sprinkle over the top, or sprinkle with chocolate and toffee pieces.

 Crush the three remaining toffee bars and sprinkle over the whipped topping.